Matezzzz/Image_outpainting/log.md

 trying to improve images - add details
  * diffusion models - is good at generation, but hard to use for adding details

+#3.4.
+ * Try going back to sparse CCE (now using NLL)

+ * try discrete image space - will be useless, but might be fun